 - Provide low-impact group fitness classes.
 Providing a schedule with a variety of group fitness classes that include low impact is ideal for seniors.
 Our most popular classes for an older audience include Light Strength, Pilates Mat, Stretch, Balance, Pilates Reformer, Aquatics Exercise, Abs and Hips, Chair Fitness, and more.

 - Incorporate virtual support.
-While seniors are ready to be active, some may be hesitant to step into a gym right now if they have high-risk conditions or health issues, or have yet to be vaccinated.
+While seniors are ready to be active, some may be hesitant to step into a gym still if they have high-risk conditions or health issues.
 Consider providing some of your low-impact classes, personal training, or other programs that cater to the senior market virtually to support this audience.

 - Personal Training.
 Personal training is certainly a valued service to seniors.
 They’re looking for expertise and best practices on how to exercise safely.
 Consider reaching out to your senior population and offering them two hours of free orientations or a specific training program to help introduce them to your personal training team and services.